jasondsmith72/n8ncwm/README.md

 - Basic error handling

 ## How to Use

+**Note: These workflows do not work as expected and should not be used in production environments.**

+If you wish to review the implementation for reference:

 1. Import the workflow JSON into your n8n instance
 2. Replace the placeholder values in the "Set CW API Config" node with your actual ConnectWise API credentials